-By default, Shopware generates a standard sitemap, compresses it, and then caches it in the file system.
+Today, we are going to talk about sitemaps in Shopware 6.
+Different e-commerce systems provide unique ways to manage this instrument.
+However, all of them leverage the mighty instrument.
+As a store manager, you can always customize it to make your store look more attractive for search bots and customers.
+What about Shopware, you willask?
+By default, it generates a standard sitemap, compresses it, and then caches it in the file system.
 Furthermore, your e-commerce website offers advanced support for shops with many products and categories when it comes to the sitemap.
 Shopware splits the corresponding file into several parts and lets you generate them in the background.
-Although there is no way to create a visitor sitemap, the index file is generated for SEO purposes.
+Note that there is no way to create a visitor sitemap since the index file is generated for SEO purposes only.
 In the article below, we describe how to find Sitemap settings in Shopware 6.
 After that, you will discover several ways of managing your Shopware 6 sitemap.
-For more tech-savvy users, we provide a brief description of how to add custom sitemap entries in Shopware 6.'
+For more tech-savvy users, we provide a brief description of how to add custom sitemap entries in Shopware 6.

 Table of contents

 - 1 How to find sitemap in the Shopware 6 Administration